ssardina-planning/mktr/README.md

 ## Supported PDDL fragments

 All features of basic `STRIPS` are supported, except for constants appearing in preconditions or effects of operators.
-MKTR also supports `typing` but does not support any `ADL` features, or `equality`.
+MKTR also supports some aspects of `ADL`, namely `equality`, `typing` and `negative preconditions`.

 Some of the domains and problems in the included `pddl` directory (i.e., `child-snack`, `parking`, `pegsol`, `scanalyzer` and `sokoban`) have been edited in order to meet these requirements.